MisCar/Scouting/README.md

 - Download the repository, either with `git clone https://github.com/miscar/Scouting` or by downloading the zip archive from GitHub.
 - Install [NodeJS](https://nodejs.org/en/download/) and the Node Package Manager.
 - Install Scouting's dependencies by running `npm install` in the command-line inside the repository.
+You may need to run `npm install --force`.
 - Create a new project by running `npm run create`.
 - Open the [Firebase Console](https://console.firebase.google.com).
 - Enable Cloud Firestore by clicking `Firestore Database` in the side panel and then `Create database`.
 You may start in production/test mode (this will get overridden upon deploy), and pick your own Cloud Firestore location.